loochek/toybox/industrial_sem4/tracking/topics/analysis2.md

 ## std::forward

-Sometimes we want to pass value to inner function - and so that rvalue is moved and lvalue is copied.
-For example, let's look at a function which creates the class instance with some given argument.
+Sometimes we want to pass the value to inner function - and so that rvalue is moved and lvalue is copied.
+There are the sample program which contains `createDynamic` function which creates the class instance with some given argument.

 In order to pass both lvalues and rvalues, we use an universal reference.
+There are three attempts to implement argument forwarding:

 ```c++
 template<typename T, typename Arg>